Recognizing psychological distress

 Alarming behaviour in teenagers: When to worry

-How to tell if your teen is feeling depressed or suffering from depression
+How to tell if your teen is dealing with sadness or depression

 Depression, on the other hand, is characterized by intense symptoms that last for several weeks with no sign of improvement.
-If depression is not diagnosed, and it remains untreated, it can bring about long-term consequences:
+If depression is not diagnosed or treated, it can lead to long-term consequences, such as:

-- A risk of dropping out of school;
+• A higher risk of dropping out of school

 What are the symptoms of depression?